Arial shot of people walking

 We are expanding our quantitative manufacturing effluent risk assessments to other product classifications beyond previously completed antibiotic assessments.
 Viatris has a prioritization scheme to help drive the progression of these assessments from a high- to low-risk basis.

 We are active participants in several trade association working groups with a focus on responsible effluent management and appropriate disposal of unused medicine.
-We also collaborated in the development and launch of the first environmental manufacturing standard for antibiotics.
+We also collaborated in the development and launch of the AMR Industry Alliance Antibiotic Manufacturing Standard.

 How does Viatris work to reduce its environmental impact?